Are you looking for a natural facial moisturizer that not only gives you soft skin but has other health benefits too?

-Vitamin A. This is an antioxident that also promotes cell growth and healing.
+Vitamin A. This is an antioxidant that also promotes cell growth and healing.
 It can be used to help cracked lips and sunburn.

-Fatty acids – when fat acids are combined with vitamins this acts as a strong anti inflammatory cream.
-Fatty acids also contain cell regenerating properties which can heal skin problems such as cracks and sores.
+Fatty acids – when fatty acids are combined with vitamins this acts as a strong anti-inflammatory cream.
+Fatty acids also contain cell regenerating properties that can heal skin problems such as cracks and sores.

-Some experts may say there are less vitamins in unrefined shea butter products and so the healing effects are reduced.
-However, many of my customers are reporting experiencing many many health benefits which you can read in the benefits section but first let me explain…
+Some experts may say there are fewer vitamins in unrefined shea butter products and so the healing effects are reduced.
+However, many of my customers are reporting experiencing many health benefits which you can read in the benefits section but first let me explain…

 Unrefined shea butter is the natural, raw form of shea butter.